sarahkfriday/risc-website-astrogon/README.md

 ---

-This is the RISc Lab website, built using Atro with the Atrogon template.
+This is the RISc Lab website, built using Atro with the [Astrogon](https://github.com/astrogon/astrogon) template.

 ## Features
 - light/dark mode